MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-260-Vending-Facility-Program-Blind-DoDControlled-Federal-Property/section-260.5.md

 (3) Suspend or terminate a permit to operate a vending facility after consulting with the PDUSD(P&R) where circumstances warrant.

-(4) Ensure appropriate real property outgrants are accomplished in accordance with DoDI 4165.70, “Real Property Management,”1 and consistent with the Randolph-Sheppard Act (20 U.S.C.
+(4) Ensure appropriate real property outgrants are accomplished in accordance with DoDI 4165.70, “Real Property Management,” 1 and consistent with the Randolph-Sheppard Act (20 U.S.C.
 107) and the implementing regulations (34 CFR part 395).

 1 Available from *http://www.dtic.mil/whs/directives/corres/html/416570.htm.*